Australian Institute of Health and Welfare

 Some jurisdictions have slightly different approaches to the collection and storage of the standard Indigenous status question and categories in their hospital collections.
 The incompleteness of Indigenous identification means the number of hospital separations recorded as Aboriginal and Torres Strait Islander is an underestimate of hospitalisations involving Aboriginal and Torres Strait Islander people.
 Indigenous status data should be interpreted with caution due to the likely under-identification of Indigenous Australians.

-The data quality statement for the NHMD Admitted Patient Care 2016–17 is available at Data quality statement: Admitted Patient Care 2016-17.
+The data quality statement for the NHMD Admitted Patient Care dataset is available at About the data.

 National Mortality Database (NMD)